What the 2008 recession did to unemployment, hiring, and job search timelines

 Step 2: Broaden your search without weakening your professional identity

 Broadening a search does not mean applying to everything with a salary attached.
-That usually creates a scattered resume and a tiring inbox.
-Widen the funnel in a controlled way, so you stay visible while still sounding like a clear, credible candidate.
+That usually leads to a scattered resume and a tiring inbox.
+Expand in a controlled way so you stay visible while still presenting yourself as a clear, credible candidate.

 Ways to broaden without drifting off course: